 When you start a new job, if you have a form P45 from a previous job, you should give Parts 2 and 3 to your new employer.
 This enables your new employer to implement the same tax code you had in your previous job and continue to deduct tax on the correct basis.

 If you do not have a form P45, your new employer should ask you for ‘new starter information’.
 This allows your new employer to gather relevant information from you to help HMRC recalculate your tax code.
 In the meantime, there is an ‘emergency’ tax code process which enables your employer to pay you without a proper code in place.

 If you are undergoing the starter procedure (see below) or for whatever other reason HMRC does not have enough information to issue a full tax code, your employer will use an emergency tax code until more information is received and the tax code can be adjusted.

 An emergency code assumes that you are only entitled to the basic personal allowance.
 It does not take into account any other allowances and reliefs you may be entitled to, such as blind person’s allowance.
 So the emergency tax code for 2016/17 is 1100L, which is actually the same as the normal code for the vast majority of people.

 Sometimes BR codes or Week 1/Month 1 codes are also referred to as ‘emergency’ tax codes.

 If you start a job without having a recent form P45 Parts 2 and 3 to hand to your new employer, your employer should ask you to provide certain information – they may refer to this as 'new starter' information or form 'P46'.
-Form P46 is no longer in use, but the phrase is commonly used to refer to new starter information.
+Form P46 is no longer in use, but the phrase is still sometimes used to refer to new starter information.

 Your new employer must get this information directly from you, not, for example, third hand from your manager.
 They must keep a record of the facts and how they got them.
 Your employer also needs to know your employment history for the current tax year, so that they use the correct tax code.
 They should ask you to declare which of the following three categories you fall under: